webcomponents/webcomponents.github.io/src/documents/articles/web-components-best-practices.html.md

 tags: ['Best Practices', 'Custom Elements', 'Documentation', 'Accessibility']
 ---

-[Web Components](http://www.w3.org/TR/components-intro/) (WC) are a new set of web platform features that we'd like developers to start embracing.
+[Web Components](http://www.w3.org/TR/components-intro/) (WC) are a new set of web platform features that enable developers to build applications more declaratively.
 The following is an initial list of best practices we advocate component authors consider to ensure their elements are good citizens in the WC ecosystem.

 <!-- Read more -->